whchen919/whchen919.github.io/_projects/SolarUAV.md

 <h3> Development of the Prototype </h3>

 <p align="justify">
 This early project was funded by the "Dreams Come True" campaign launched by the Innovative Headquaters in NCKU to support transforming innovative ideas into real world prototypes.
-About \$10,000 NTD (about \$3,200 USD) was awarded to our team for the development of the prototype.
+A total of \$10,000 NTD (about \$3,200 USD) was awarded to our team for the development of the prototype.
 </p>